Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

-The function encapsulated within the brackets in the preceding equation is the consumer's utility given a material payoff $k\in K$, and a reference distribution determined by her \emph{recent belief}, $\alpha_c(\tilde{z}|h)$.\footnote{ Equation \eqref{eq:U_function} can be restated using the notation by \cite{consumptionplan}: Let $F_{h}$ and $F_{h,a_c}$ denote the distributions over the set of the consumer's material payoff, $K$, resulting from the consumer's belief conditional on node $h$ and $(h,a_c)$ respectively.
-Following the KR utility function form established by \citeauthor{consumptionplan}, the expected utility function, derived from the action $a_c$, is expressed as $U_h(F_{h,a_c},F_h)$.
+The equation encapsulated within the braces is the consumer's utility given a material payoff $k\in K$, and a reference distribution induced by her \emph{recent belief}, $\alpha_c(\tilde{z}|h)$.\footnote{ Equation \eqref{eq:U_function} can be restated using the notation by \cite{KR09}: Let $F_{h}$ and $F_{h,a_c}$ denote the distributions over the set of the consumer's material payoff, $K$, resulting from the consumer's belief conditional on node $h$ and $(h,a_c)$ respectively.
+Following the framework of \citeauthor{KR09}, the expected utility function, derived from the action $a_c$, is expressed as $U_h(F_{h,a_c},F_h)$.
 The first argument, $F_{h,a_c}$, is the material payoff lottery ensuing from the action $a_c$.
-The second term, $F_h$, is the reference distribution, which is fixed when the consumer considers taking action $a_c$. } Considering a specific dimension, $d\in \{V,M\}$, the encapsulated equation allows a loss-averse consumer to experience mixed loss sensations when comparing a material payoff level, $k^d$, with different reference points, $r^d$, on the support of the reference distribution \citep{kHoszegi2006model,consumptionplan}.
+The second term, $F_h$, is the reference distribution, which is fixed when the consumer considers taking action $a_c$. } In a specific dimension, $d\in \{V,M\}$, this equation indicates that a loss-averse consumer experiences mixed loss sensations when comparing a material payoff level, $k^d$, against different reference points, $r^d$, on the support of the reference distribution \citep{kHoszegi2006model,KR09}.
+The full specification of these expected utilities in the advance-purchase game is elaborated in Section \ref{sec:main_loss_averse_consumer_pre-purchasing}.

-For readers familiar with the model of \cite{consumptionplan}, Assumption \ref{assu:recent_belief} may initially appear to diverge from theirs.
-Specifically, \cite{consumptionplan} posits that a player's reference distribution is determined by her \emph{lagged beliefs}, which is the belief updated in the previous period.
-Yet, experimental evidence by \cite{smith2019lagged} and \cite{song2016experiment_on_ref} suggests that players' references update rapidly, accommodating new information, contrasting \cite{kHoszegi2006model,consumptionplan}'s original assumption.\footnote{\cite{heffetz2021sinkin} suggests that this may depend on whether the new information has sunk-in.} Hereafter, the analysis and discussions in this paper will be grounded in the assumption that a player's reference distribution is determined by her recent belief.
+Readers familiar with the model of \cite{KR09} will notice that Assumption \ref{assu:recent_belief} used in this paper differs from theirs. \cite{KR09} posits that a player's reference distribution is determined by her \emph{lagged beliefs}—the belief updated in the previous period.
+Experimental studies by \cite{smith2019lagged} and \cite{song2016experiment_on_ref} suggest that players' references update rapidly, accommodating new information.
+This finding does not support the lagged-belief assumption.\footnote{\cite{heffetz2021sinkin} suggests that this procedure also depends on whether the new information has sunk in.} In light of this evidence, the analysis and discussions hereafter in this paper will be grounded in Assumption \ref{assu:recent_belief}.